-Farm laws: BJP’s lone MP in Kerala backtracks after supporting resolution against legislations
+Farm laws: BJP’s lone MLA in Kerala backtracks after supporting resolution against legislations

 O Rajagopal, the Bharatiya Janata Party’s only MLA in the Kerala Assembly, on Thursday backtracked after supporting a resolution passed by the House that the Narendra Modi government repeal the three contentious farm laws, NDTV reported.

-The BJP MP first spoke in favour of the agricultural laws during the Assembly session.
+The BJP MLA first spoke in favour of the agricultural laws during the Assembly session.
 “These laws are for the benefit and protection of farmers – to do away with middle men and commission agents,” he told the Assembly.
 “These laws give rights to farmers to sell their produce anywhere.”

 Rajagopal said that those who opposed the legislations were against the farmers’ interest, adding that both the Congress and the Left had suggested similar laws in the past.

-The MP, however, did not oppose the resolution against the laws.
+The MLA, however, did not oppose the resolution against the laws.
 He told reporters after the Assembly session that he supported the resolution.
 “I agree with the substance of the resolution,” Rajagopal said.

 Rajagopal was also told that he may be contradicting his party’s stand.
 “This may not be party stand,” he said in response.
 “These compromises are a part of democratic system.
 We must go with consensus.
 Before that consensus is formalised, I put my difference of opinions before people.”